 For more information about migrating from WordPress to HubSpot, check out our article.

 1. It's easy to update

 The HubSpot editor makes building new pages or publishing new articles on your blog quick and easy.
 It's a drag-and-drop experience and is very intuitive, especially if you've seen similar things with Squarespace or Wix.

 Although WordPress out of the box is also somewhat WYSIWYG (what you see is what you get), and you can get things like Gutenberg, the interface is often clunkier.

-Most of the sites that we see coming into Articulate from clients tend to be pre-Gutenberg sites, meaning building page layout requires coding or old-fashioned page-builders.
+Most of the sites that we see coming into Articulate from clients tend to be pre-Gutenberg sites, meaning building page layouts requires coding or old-fashioned page builders.
 They're hard to edit.
 And if you want to change the layout, you have to go back to a developer.
-With HubSpot, you don't; there's a separation between coding the site, and using it.
+With HubSpot, you don't; there's a separation between coding the site and using it.

 This is a screenshot from our own site in the editor:

 Some modules have elements like graphics, or you can put smart rules or other clever things like embedded controls.
 So, you can also build sophisticated reusable modules that you then give people a lot of control over them.
-For example, coders or not, pretty much everybody in Articulate can create landing pages, web pages and blogs without having to bother developers.
+For example, coders or not, pretty much everybody in Articulate can create landing pages, web pages and blogs without having to bother the development team.